adamtaylor/adamtaylor.github.io/_drafts/2012-01-16-application-level-metrics.md

-Logstash has the potential to be really useful but the time required to investigate, configure and probably require help from others works against it's favour.
+Logstash has the potential to be really useful but the time required to investigate, configure and probably require help from others works against its favour.

-In our specific case (one application, running on one box) Logster looks like the way forward because of it's simplicity.
+In our specific case (one application, running on one box) Logster looks like the way forward because of its simplicity.
 It shouldn't take too long to get it feeding Ganglia.
 We'll see...

 Further Reading